 The Great Lower Pond Draining took place today.
-Follow the link to see the pond in its birthday suit.
-Apart for stock management, the sluice needs repairs, both pointing and replacement boards, and the lake silt needs to dry and be treated.
+Click on any of the pictures of the Lower Pond in its birthday suit to see larger gallery versions.
+Apart from stock management, the sluice needs repairs, both pointing and replacement boards, and the lake silt needs to dry and be treated.

 We netted out, in just one sweep, 2 grass carp, 8 mirror carp to about 15lbs; 12 tench (2 gold) 2lbs - 3lbs plus 29lbs of smaller tench; 55 small perch; 1 chub of 2lbs+; 66 roach to over 1lb; 110 crucians to 1½lbs; plus a couple of thousand or so of small roach and perch.